pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 The MPC code are spread over just 5 files (`matrix.h, matrix.cpp, mpc.h, mpc.cpp, konfig.h`) - read *How to Use* section below for more explanation.

 ## The first implementation description: The Naive Implementation
 The Naive Implementation algorithm is just a direct implementation of the MPC derivation above.
-The MPC algorithm can be described as (the source code can be found in "[mpc_engl](mpc_engl)" folder):
+The MPC algorithm can be described as (the source code can be found in "[mpc_engl](mpc_engl)" folder, especially see "[mpc.cpp](mpc_engl/mpc.cpp)" file):
 ![MPC Naive algorithm](Kalkulasi.png "Click to maximize if the image rescaling make you dizzy")

 Note that the `H` matrix and (some of calculation inside) `G` matrix are actually constant.
 So we should be able to move them into initialization step (just need to calculate once).